I became aware of something abstract, yet tangible; my mind.

-What I've found is that the ability to Reason doesn't necessarily route out a false premise of logic if it appears without contradiction to the continuity of the identity enforcing it.
-If a contradiction remains it does so unconsciously.
-Structures of logic that seem reasonable are often leveraged by an abstracted profile of identity against the ability to discern otherwise.
+The ability to Reason, however, doesn't necessarily route out a false premise of logic if it appears without contradiction to the continuity of the identity.
+As a psychological construct we often leverage our profile of identity against the inability to discern otherwise.

-This as a contradiction.
-Not of the minds efficiency, but as a value marker of mind-identification.
-As a construct it can only exist in the mind within time in the abstract.
-This is fine in certain circumstances but it is also a hindrance to raw self-awareness.
+This formulation of self and identity is a contradiction.
+Not of the minds efficiency, but as a value marker and mechanism of mind-identification.
+As a construct, this continuity only exists in the mind within time as the past.
+This rendering is fine in certain circumstances but it is also a hindrance to present moment selfless awareness.

-I wrote The Pathology of Reason out of a series of these unfolding insights.
-These Mechanisms of Mind predict how the identity of self will leverage any conditioned value construct.
+The Pathology of Reason outlines a series of these basic insights.
+Referenced as Mechanisms of Mind, they predict how the identity of self will leverage any conditioned value construct.
 These are the very constructs that give the identity and its sense of value a return on investment.